Gaziz0707/Gaziz-Nurgali/REPORT_TEMPLATE.md

   - The calculated monthly balance (income − expenses).
   - The calculated saving rate as a percentage.
   - The financial category based on the saving rate (Poor, Good, or Excellent financial discipline).

+Example
+- Hello, Gaziz!
+- Your monthly balance is: $250
+- Your saving rate is: 9%
+- Financial status: Good

 ---